-Georgia does not require an LLC to file an Operating Agreement.
-However, as discussed above, an Operating Agreement is still an important document to have, as it provides additional protection for you and your business.
+Georgia does not require an LLC to file an operating agreement.
+However, as discussed above, an operating agreement is still an important document to have, as it provides additional protection for you and your business.

 The state of Georgia does not, at this time, allow the formation of a Series LLC.
 Series LLCs are a relatively new concept where an umbrella LLC is formed with separate LLC “cells” under it.
 The law may change, so check back with Georgia from time to time if this is a concept that interests you.

 While Georgia does not require a blanket business license, it does require licensing for many individual professions and businesses.
-You can visit the Secretary of State’s licensing page to search for Georgia licensing requirements, fill out a license application if needed, track your status, and more.
+You can visit the Georgia Secretary of State’s licensing page to search for Georgia licensing requirements, fill out a license application if needed, track your status, and more.

-If the time comes to dissolve your business, you must file a Certificate of Termination with the Secretary of State.
+If the time comes to dissolve your business, you must file a Certificate of Termination with the Georgia Secretary of State.
 The first step is to check and make sure your business is currently up to date in its registration.
 Once it is, the certificate can be submitted with no filing fee.
 Once the application is submitted, it typically takes two to eight business days to be processed.
 The termination date will be the date the application is received.

 Your Certificate of Termination must:

-While an LLC in Georgia does need to keep a current list of its officers with the state, which it does by filing an annual registration, it does not maintain a list of owners.
+While an LLC in Georgia does need to keep a current list of its officers with the state, which it does by filing an annual registration, it does not maintain a list of business owners.
 The business itself maintains that list.